csuermann/node-red-contrib-virtual-smart-home/readme.md

 With the release of version 2.0.0 all earlier versions will be deprecated and no longer work.
 Please update to the latest version of VSH!

+### What's new in version 2?

+Previously the state of virtual devices (e.g. the brightness of a lamp) was kept in a shadow database at the backend.
+When the backend skill received a directive (e.g. "Alexa, dim the kitchen light to 50 percent") the shadow database would immediately get updated and the client would receive a notification by being subscribed to shadow changes.
+With version 2, all state is exclusively stored on the client and incoming directives from Alexa are simply forwared to the client.
+You can inspect the raw directive content received by examining the new `rawDirective` property of outbound `msg` objects.
+This change will lead to a cost reduction in running the VSH backend as well as allow for more direct feedback when a virtual device is offline.

 ## Availability

 The _virtual smart home_ skill is available in the Amazon skill stores in the following locales: